2015 Recommended Procedures Version 1.0, Released Aug. 20, 2015

-It is advisable to use an all-in button to clearly indicate that a player’s bet is “all-in”.
-It is preferable to have these buttons kept by the dealer rather than each player.
-The dealer places the all-in button in front of an all-in player, in full view of the rest of the table.RP-2.
-Bringing in Bets is Discouraged.
+It is advisable to use an all-in button to clearly indicate that a player’s bet is “all-in.”
+The buttons should be kept by the dealer (rather than each player).
+When a player bets all-in, the dealer will place the all-in button in front of the player, in full view of the rest of the table.

 Routinely bringing in chips as betting and raising proceeds around the table is poor dealing practice.
 The reduction in bet stacks may influence the action, create confusion & increase the risk of error.
 The TDA recommends that dealers do not touch a player's bet unless a count is needed.
-Only the player currently facing action may ask the dealer to bring-in chips.RP-3.
-Personal Belongings.
+Only the player currently facing action may ask the dealer to bring-in chips.

 The table surface is vital for chipstack management, dealing, and betting.
 The table and spaces around it (legroom & walkways) should not be cluttered by non-essential personal items.
-Each cardroom should clearly display its policy on items that may or may not be allowed in the tournament area.RP-4.
-Disordered Stub.
+Each cardroom should clearly display its policy on items that may or may not be allowed in the tournament area.

-When cards remain to be dealt on a hand, and the stub is accidentally dropped and appears it may be disordered: 1) it is first preferable to try to reconstruct the original order of the stub if possible; 2) If not possible, try to create a new stub using only the stub cards (not the muck & prior burn cards).
+When cards remain to be dealt on a hand and the stub is accidentally dropped and appears it may be disordered: 1) it is first preferable to try to reconstruct the original order of the stub if possible; 2) If not possible, try to create a new stub using only the stub cards (not the muck & prior burn cards).
 These should be scrambled, shuffled, cut, & play then proceeds with the new stub; 3) If when the stub is dropped it becomes mixed in with the muck & burncards, then scramble the stub, muck & burncards together, shuffle, and cut.
-Play then proceeds with the new stub.RP-5.
-Premature Board Cards.
+Play then proceeds with the new stub.

 Board and burn cards are sometimes dealt prematurely by mistake, before action on the preceding round is finished.
 The following are general procedures for dealing with these situations: